aarneranta/chalmers-advanced-python/labs/lab3/README.md

 - display the complete map of tram lines
 - highlight shortest paths in terms of time and geographical distance
-- bonus part 1: make the calculations more precise by taking changes into account
+- make the calculations more precise by taking changes into account
-- bonus part 2: show actual departures from any stops by clicking at it on the map
+- show actual departures from any stops by clicking at it on the map

 Here is an example screenshot: